felixhagspiel/webrtc-tutorial/server-tutorial.md

 `Mon Feb 17 2014 16:47:39 GMT+0100 (CET) Server is listening on port 61234`

-it means that the server is up and running.
+your server is up and running.
 For now we will start it manually, which means that you have to restart it everytime it crashes or you logout, which is better for debugging purposes.
 Later you can read [here](https://uberspace.de/dokuwiki/development:nodejs) on how to start a daemon which automatically starts the server.

 #### Note: As node.js is written in JavaScript, the whole server will be down for all users when an error occurs, even if the error happens just on one single connection!

-### Now let's look at the code
+### Now let's have a look at the code

 I will not describe all the things I already mentioned in the comments.
 I will rather give a look how the message-flow works.